ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/tools/NotificationServer.md

 # Notification Server

-The Notification that is provided in the directory [tools/notificationServer](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/tools/notificationServer){target=_new} is a simple implementation of a Notification Server that can be used to receive notifications from a CSE.
+The Notification Server that is provided in the directory [tools/notificationServer](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/tools/notificationServer){target=_new} is a simple implementation of a Notification Server that can be used to receive notifications from a CSE.

 Verification requests are always acknowledged, and notifications are just printed to the console.